 We note, that our paper is not the first to consider QCD corrections.
-In \cite{Mahajan:2014twa} the author calculated Wilson coefficients for currents of the form $V+A$ and $V-A$ and mentions that colour mismatch is expected to be important for $S\pm P$.
-Reference \cite{Peng:2015haa} consider a particular scalar model for $\znbb$ decay and calculates QCD corrections for $S\pm P$ for the pion exchange mechanism.
-Our current paper, however, is the first one to give the complete set of QCD corrections to all short-range operators.
+In \cite{Mahajan:2014twa} the author observed that the color mismatch generated by the QCD corrections is expected to be important in the case of the scalar-pseudoscalar quark operators ($\mathcal{O}_{1}$ in the notations of Eq.~(\ref{eq:OperBasis-1})).
+Reference \cite{Peng:2015haa} treats in details the running and mixing of the scalar-pseudoscalar and tensor operators ($\mathcal{O}_{1,2}^{RR}$ in the notations of Eqs. (\ref{eq:OperBasis-1})-(\ref{eq:OperBasis-2})).
+Our current paper, however, is the first one to give the leading order QCD corrections to the complete set of the short-range $d=9$ $\znbb$-operators covering the low-energy limits of any possible underlying high-energy scale model.

-The rest of this paper will be organized as follows.
-In the next section we will first repeat the most important definitions for operators, currents and the $\znbb$ decay half-life given in \cite{Pas:2000vn}, before summarizing in section \ref{Sec:Decomp} briefly how to connect low-energy $\znbb$ decay with the possible ultra-violet completions (``models'') of the $d=9$ operator \cite{Bonnet:2012kh}.
-Section \ref{sec:QCD} gives a description of our calculational procedure, defining the Wilson coefficients and basic formulas for the RGE running.
-Section \ref{Sec:Num} then discussed our numerical results, before we close with a short summary in section \ref{Sec:Cncl}.
+The rest of this paper is organized as follows.
+In the next section we remind the most important definitions for operators, currents and the $\znbb$-decay half-life given in \cite{Pas:2000vn}, before summarizing in section \ref{Sec:Decomp} how to connect low-energy $\znbb$-decay with the possible ultra-violet completions (``models'') of the $d=9$ operators \cite{Bonnet:2012kh}.
+Section \ref{sec:QCD} describes the formalism of effective theories based on the operator product expansion and the renormalization group, which we use in the analysis of $\znbb$-decay.
+Section \ref{Sec:Num} contains the central result of the present paper: the leading order {\it QCD corrected $\znbb$-decay half-life formula} (\ref{eq:T12-CMW}).
+Here we also discuss our numerical results, before closing with a short summary in section \ref{Sec:Cncl}.